dmbarbour/awelon/AboutABC.md

         "Text
         ~

 Text is not a distinct type for ABC.
-Rather, text is understood as a compact representation for introducing a list of small integers (range 0..1114111, from UTF-8).
-The typical model for a list is: `µL.(1+(a*L))`.
+Rather, text is understood as a compact representation for introducing a static list of small integers (range 0..1114111, from UTF-8).
+The standard model for a list is: `µL.(1+(a*L))`.

 *NOTE:* ABC's representation of text is simplistic.
 Real text manipulation demands precise knowledge of the characters (ligatures, combining marks, etc.), and benefits from a more sophisticated representation than a flat list of numbers.
 However, ABC's representation of text is sufficient for identifiers, embedded DSLs, and so on.